joonasky/padel_reservation/README.md

 - run-unit-tests
 - build-and-deploy-to-production
-- run-e2e-tests

-More information about the Vercel deployment and environment variables can be found [here](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel).

 ### Your own deployment is done with these phases:

-- fork your own repo from the padel-ranking repository
+- fork your own repo from the padel_reservation repository
 - create you own Vercel account
+- Retrieve your Vercel Access Token
+- Install the Vercel CLI and run vercel login
+- Inside your folder, run vercel link to create a new Vercel project
+- Inside the generated .vercel folder, save the projectId and orgId from the project.json
-- add following secrets to your GitHub Actions:
+- Inside GitHub, add VERCEL_TOKEN, VERCEL_ORG_ID, and VERCEL_PROJECT_ID as secrets
-  - VERCEL_ORG_ID
-  - VERCEL_PROJECT_ID
-  - VERCEL_TOKEN
-  - DATABASE_URL (something like this `postgres://xxxxxx:yyyyyyyyyyyyyy@mahmud.db.elephantsql.com/zzzzzz`)
-- add following environment variable to you GitHub Actions:
-  - PLAYWRIGHT_TEST_BASE_URL (the URL where the application is running in the Vercel)
+- In Vervel UI, Create a DB and connect it to your project.